flinch-n-scurry/psychometrics_2/Tutorial 4 - Classical Test Theory & Reliability.md

 **$Reliabiliy = Signal/Signal + Noise$**

 From this perspective, reliability is stongest when theire is a strong signal and/or little noise.
 Reliability depends on two things: (1) the extent to which differences in test scores can be attributed to real inter- or intra-individual differencces, and (2) the extent to which differences in test scores are a function of measurement error.
 In CTT, a person's observed score on a test is a function of that person's true score, plus error.
-If $Χ$<sub>0</sub> represents a person's observed test score, $X$<sub>t</sub> is the person's true score on the psychological characteristic, and if $X$<sub>e</sub> is the amount of error affecting ther person's responses, then we can write the following formula to represent this assumption:
+If $Χ_{o}$ represents a person's observed test score, $X_{t}$ is the person's true score on the psychological characteristic, and if $X_{e}$ is the amount of error affecting ther person's responses, then we can write the following formula to represent this assumption:

-$Χ$<sub>0</sub> $=$ $Χ$<sub>t</sub> $+$ $Χ$<sub>e</sub>
+$Χ_{o} = Χ_{t} +Χ_{e}$

 Again, the first fundamental assumption of CTT is that observed scores on a psychological measure are determined by respondents' true scores and by measurement error.

 CTT makes an iportant assumption about measurement error.
 Specifically, CTT assumes that error occurs as if it is random.
 In part, this means that measurement error is just as likely to inflate any particular score as it is to decrease any particular score.
 We assume that people's responses to a psychological test are affected in unpredictable ways that might make their observed scores artificially high or artificially low.
 There are two important consequences of this assumption about error.
 First, error tends to cancel itself out across respondents.
 In other words, error inflates the scores of some respondents and deflates the scores of other respondents in such a way that the average effect of error across respondents is 0.
 The second consequence of the apparent randomness of error is that error scores are uncorrelated with true scores.
 In other words, error affects observed scores in ways that are independent of the respondents' true scores.
-So, if we compute the correlation between a person's true scores and their error scores, the correlation is exactly 0 (i.e., $r$<sub>te</sub> $= 0$).
+So, if we compute the correlation between a person's true scores and their error scores, the correlation is exactly 0 (i.e., $r_{te} = 0$).

 #### Variances in observed scores, true scores, and error scores